hexojs/site/source/about/index.md

 #### Benefits

-We are grateful for every penny donated, here is a list of benefits you and us can achieve:
+We are grateful for every penny donated, here is a list of benefits you and we can achieve:

 1. Cover our cost.
 2. Motivate and acknowledge our work.